 15. Indemnification

-The Merchant shall indemnify, defend, and hold harmless Parex and its officers, directors, employees, and affiliates from and against any claim, loss, damage, fine, penalty, or expense (including reasonable legal fees) arising out of or related to:
+The Client shall indemnify, defend, and hold harmless Parex and its officers, directors, employees, and affiliates from and against any claim, loss, damage, fine, penalty, or expense (including reasonable legal fees) arising out of or related to:

 16. Term and termination